Fiserv/firstvision-apac/docs/APIs/Loan-Management/List-Statement-Eligible-Plan-balance.md

 # List Statement Eligible Plan Balance

-This API is used to fetch all the plan segments eligible for SIP conversion.
+This API is used to fetch all the plan segments eligible for SIP conversion for a given accountId/paymentInstrumentId.
 The Loan conversion Eligibility for the Plan will be checked and only qualifying plans and balances will be listed.

 ## Endpoint